DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-22-showing-users-when-candidates-choose-to-leave-the-application-process.md

 - applications withdrawn before offer made
 - offers declined and applications withdrawn after offer made

-We quickly found that there were problems with dividing the data in this way.
-In particular, some research participants were confused by the mention of withdrawing after an offer has been made.
+We found that there were problems with dividing the data in this way.
+In particular, some participants were confused by the mention of withdrawing after an offer has been made.

 We think that they were confused because candidates cannot withdraw when an offer has been made but not yet accepted.
-It’s possible for a provider to withdraw on a candidate’s behalf at this point, but no provider has actually done this.
+It’s possible for a provider to withdraw on a candidate’s behalf at this point, but no provider has actually done so.

-Since the user need is to know when the candidate left the process, we also decided to change the wording to emphasise this rather than how they left it.
+Since the user need is to know where in the process the candidate decided to leave, we also changed the wording to emphasise this rather than how they left it.

-We decided to divide the data into 3 sections:
+We divided the data into 3 sections:

 - before offer made (applications withdrawn) - showing the number withdrawn out of all applications received
 - while considering offer (offers declined and applications withdrawn) - showing the number declined out of all offers made